25 Best Amazon Prime Day Deals Under $50 Our Editors Recommend

-It's official: Amazon Prime Day 2022 is finally here, and if you're finding it difficult to separate the good from the bad, you're not alone.
-With thousands of deals to choose from, it's near-impossible to know what items are worth the investment and which ones aren't— but we’ve scoured all the deals and gathered the ones actually worth shopping today.
+After 48 hours of scrolling through deals, Amazon Prime Day 2022 is about to come to an end.
+With thousands of deals to choose from, it's near-impossible to know what items are worth the investment and which ones aren't—but we’ve scoured all the deals and gathered the ones actually worth shopping before the massive sale event is over tonight.

 This Amazon Prime Day consider your shopping lists covered—handled, done!
 We've gone ahead and alleviated all of your stresses and done the legwork for you with a comprehensive guide of our staff's top picks.
 The best part?
-From now until July 13, these items are all under $50—that's right, under $50!
+From now until 12a.m.
+ET, these items are all under $50—that's right, under $50!

 Don't believe us?
 We'll prove it.
 From 60% off classic Levi cutoff shorts to 40% off Hamilton 2-in-1 blenders, you name the category—we've most likely found an item.
-All that's left to do is continue scrolling and add these 25 items under $50 to your shopping carts ASAP!
+All that's left to do is continue scrolling and add these 25 last-minute deals under $50 to your shopping carts.

 Prime Day Home & Kitchen Deals